dji-sdk/Onboard-SDK-Doc/source/appendix/FAQ.md

 ### Can I encrypt data on the UART line?

 Yes, AES encryption is available as a option.
 For more info, please refer to [Encryption](../introduction/index.html#open-protocol-encryption) in the Open Protocol.

+### How do I get the camera's video feed on the OES?

+You need to use the Manifold as your OES.
+There is no official support for using other OESs with the X3/X5 camera.

 ### Suppose some data onboard the drone needs to be transmitted to a mobile device.
 Can this functionality be supported by Onboard SDK?